 The National Trust Ecofund (NTEF) contributes to sustainable environmental protection and a better quality of life by implementing innovative holistic approaches and changing mindsets at the local and national levels.

-NTEF manages funds and finances projects for environmental protection, energy efficiency, and addressing climate change.
+The NTEF manages funds and finances projects for environmental protection, energy efficiency, and addressing climate change.

 Annual reports on all our work over the years